 Through conservative efforts to maintain its reserves and careful financial planning, the District's financial position continues to remain strong.
 Many trends and economic factors which can affect the future operations of the District are considered during budgeting and long-range planning.
 The District is committed to maintaining reserves and is continually reviewing ways to improve its capital assets and strong financial position to provide residents with excellent programs and facilities.
-A community Attitude and Interest Survey was completed in 2020.
+A community Attitude and Interest Survey was completed in 2019.
 The information received from this study will be used for future programming and capital planning, to align the District's resources with the needs of the community.
 There are several additional major factors that the Park District has been dealing with and will address in the upcoming budget year as well:

-- The continuing negative effect of the tax cap on the District's property tax revenue

-- Systematic increase in the minimum wage over the next four years

-- Rising group health insurance costs

-- Increased competition from private industry for participants and users
+- The continuing negative effect of the tax cap on the District's property tax revenue. - Systematic increase in the minimum wage over the next several years. - Rising group health insurance costs. - Increased competition from private industry for participants and users. - COVID-19 implications. - Determining where administrative staff, gymnastics program, etc. should be housed. - Additional capital funding.

-- Declining elementary school enrollment

-- COVID-19 implications

-- Additional capital funding